 The New Zealander built upon this concept – most notably with an infamous jump off the Eiffel Tower in 1987 using a specially-designed elastic cord.
 After evading security the evening before and spending a night camped on the iconic building, Hackett jumped from the tower at dawn, greeted by a bottle of Mumm, a celebratory dart and an arrest by Parisien police.

-Thirty years on and the concept of bungee jumping is as talked about as the destinations you'll find them in.
-The phenomenon has taken over adrenaline junkies the world over, but only a select few locations are worthy of the top spots, i.e. the highest batshit crazy bungee jumps on Earth.
+Thirty years on and the concept of bungee jumping is as talked about as the destinations you’ll find them in.
+The phenomenon has taken adrenaline junkies by storm the world over, but only a select few locations can lay claim to the highest bungee jumps on Earth.

 192 metres – Europabrücke Bridge, Innsbruck, Austria